 was a well-known surf band – first band to play at the famous

-band days in LA for his lead guitar work.
-When I was putting this
+surf band days in LA for his lead guitar work.
+When I was

-together Ron reminded me that he’d done some recording a
+putting this together Ron reminded me that he’d done

 My nephew Elliott Peltzman (sister Linda’s second son) is the only full-time musician in the family (that I can think of.)
 Elliott plays keys (of course) with the Stone Foxes.
 Dawn and I had the chance to see them live last year in the Woodlands.
 Great band, excellent musicians and performers.
 Go see them if you have the chance, they’re touring most of the time.